Nikki Pease, Consultant in Palliative Medicine, Cardiff, Wales

 Data from the conference and input from patient representatives have fed into the development of a detailed specification document identifying what an electronic patient record holding Future Care Plans should look like.
 What it should include and how it should be shared.
 This has been one of the key outputs of the national Advance and Future Care Plan Strategy Group for Wales, chaired by Mark Taubert.

-In the meantime, there has been on-going teaching on the Serious Illness Conversation Cymru programme and Future Care Planning education session to the Welsh Renal Network (Cardiff, Swansea and Wrexham).
+There has been on-going teaching on the Serious Illness Conversation Cymru programme and Future Care Planning education sessions to the Welsh Renal Network (Cardiff, Swansea and Wrexham).
 Teaching for Paramedics to facilitate interpretation of Advance Care Planning and Future Care Planning documents continues.
 All current FCP education includes the ‘Message in a bottle’ scheme, where details of ACP/FCP forms are kept in a bottle in the fridge for healthcare professionals to find in a person’s home.
 However as Dr Taubert stated at the close of FCP conference (2019), shared electronic patient records that enable direct input from patients must be the future: “Shared Decision making should also include an ability to share the decisions that have been agreed on”, he said.

 Last but not least, a database has been initiated at conference, which requested attendees put themselves, or colleagues forward for the next stage of FCP strategic planning for Wales.
 This will involve a ‘task and finish’ group that will take forward the Framework Analysis output.
 Whilst much work needs to be done, it feels we have now taken significant steps in creating a consensus approach in this important area.